Our January gardening guide will tell you what you need to do in your garden this time of year, depending on which climate zone you’re in.

-There are two main planting focuses for January in the cool temperate garden:
+There are two main planting focuses for the January gardening guide in the cool temperate garden:

-- Succession and replacement planting of your summer vegies, including:
+- Succession and replacement planting of your summer veggies, including:

 - Carrots, beetroot, radish, turnip, lettuce (chill the seed in the fridge for a few days before planting, and plant on the shady side of sweet corn or climbing beans or sunflowers), Asian greens (eg rocket, mizuna, mibuna, mustard, cress), silver beet, spring onions, bush beans, and if you’re in a warm spot, seedlings of late zucchini, cucumber, small pumpkins like golden nugget, sweetcorn and even tomatoes.
 Yes, tomatoes!

-- Early plantings of long season vegies that will grow into autumn and winter, including:
+- Early plantings of long season veggies that will grow into autumn and winter, including:

 - Leeks, parsnips, celery, celeriac, brussel sprouts.
 Other brassicas too (like broccoli, cabbage, cauliflower) can be planted in seed trays to grow on as seedlings to be planted in the coming months.
 Brussel sprouts need the longest growing season of this tribe, so it’s a good idea to plant them as seedlings this month.
 Keeping potatoes like kennebecs can go in now too.